-The behavior of metonymy in the meaning of derivational suffixes is parallel in many ways to that of lexical metonymy, so it helps to begin with lexical examples.
-Peirsman and Geeraerts (2006) present a detailed model of how metonymical meanings can be classified in terms of source for target shifts, based on examples of lexical metonymy across a sample of European languages.
-In lexical metonymy, the source is the concept usually associated with a given word, and the target is a different, related meaning accessed in the given context.
-With the derivational suffixes we examine here, the suffix supplies the context that triggers the metonymic association.
-In other words, the suffix tells us to use the source concept of the base word as a mental address in order to locate another nearby concept that is the target.
-The following sets of examples in English and Czech illustrate three source for target metonymy patterns and how they function in both lexicon and derivation.
+The behaviour of metonymy in the meaning of derivational suffixes is parallel in many ways to that of lexical metonymy, so it helps to begin with lexical examples.
+Peirsman and Geeraerts (2006) present a detailed model of how metonymical meanings can be classified as source for target shifts, on the basis of examples of lexical metonymy across a sample of European languages.
+In lexical metonymy, the source is the concept usually associated with a given word and the target is a different, related meaning accessed in the given context.
+With the derivational suffixes examined here, the suffix supplies the context that triggers the metonymic association.
+In other words, the suffix tells us to use the source concept of the base word as a mental address, in order to locate another, nearby concept that is the target.
+The following sets of examples in English and Czech illustrate three source for target metonymy patterns and how they function both in the lexicon and in derivation.

 <NEX>